-It’s that time of the year again, for some Winter comfort soups that takes the chill out of your bones on a cold evening.
-I lived in Iowa where it snowed 7 months out of the year and I know all about that chill that reaches your bones.
-We no longer live in snowy weather but it still gets pretty chilly here come Winter season and soups are my favorite.
-I am a Panera fan so I can eat soup and sandwiches year long especially when it’s homemade.
+It’s that time of the year again, for Winter foods that comfort the soul: hot chocolate, apple cider and soups… All of this yumminess that takes the chill out of your bones, on a cold evening.
+I lived in Iowa where it snowed 7 months out of the year and I know all about that chill that goes through your bones that makes you want to stay in your house cuddled up under a blanket and a crackling fire.
+We no longer live in snowy weather but it still gets pretty chilly here come Winter season and soups is my favorite way to make the best of it.
+And this soup is not just comforting but it’s hearty.
+It’s packed with all sorts of good for ya nutrients that come from the sweet potatoes and quinoa.

 Sweet Potato Chipotle Soup w/ Quinoa